 The City will create under the Indenture a Developer Property Tax Reserve Fund to be held by the Trustee.
-At least one business day prior to the Date of Delivery, the Developer, Yarrington and 135 Residential (the "AG

-Landowners") will deposit or cause to be deposited their proportionate share of the Initial Landowner Deposit (as defined herein) into the Developer Property Tax Reserve Fund.
-Prior to the Developer Property Tax Reserve Fund Transfer Date (as defined herein), the City will provide a City Certificate to the Trustee specifying (1) the amount of funds deposited in the Developer Property Tax Reserve Fund to be transferred to the City and that such amount is equal to all outstanding Developer Property Tax Reserve Fund Transfer Date").
+At least one business day prior to the Date of Delivery, the Developer and the Commercial Owner (the "AG Landowners") will deposit or cause to be deposited their proportionate share of the Initial Landowner Deposit (as defined herein) into the Developer Property Tax Reserve Fund.
+Prior to the Developer Property Tax Reserve Fund Transfer Date (as defined herein), the City will provide a City Certificate to the Trustee specifying (1) the amount of funds deposited in the Developer Property Tax Reserve Fund to be transferred to the City and that such amount is equal to all outstanding Developer Property Tax Delinquency Amounts and (2) the date on which such transfer shall be made (the "Developer Property Tax Reserve Fund Transfer Date").
 Upon receipt of such City Certificate and on the Developer Property Tax Reserve Fund Transfer Date, the Trustee will transfer the amount of funds specified in such City Certificate to the City for payment of the related unpaid delinquent ad valorem taxes levied by any taxing entity on any property located in the District and any penalties, costs and interest related thereto.
-Upon any transfer of funds deposited in the Developer Property Tax Reserve Fund to the City in accordance with the Indenture, the applicable AG Landowner shall deposit or cause to be deposited an equivalent amount of funds into the Developer Property Tax Reserve Fund, all in accordance with the Redemption Waiver Agreement.
+Upon any transfer of funds deposited in the Developer Property Tax Reserve Fund to the City in accordance with the Indenture, the applicable AG Landowner shall deposit or cause to be deposited an equivalent amount of funds into the Developer Property Tax Reserve Fund to replenish such Fund, all in accordance with the Redemption Waiver Agreement.
 See "BONDHOLDERS' RISKS - Agricultural Use Valuation and Redemption Rights."